Filtrations on Springer fiber cohomology and Kostka polynomials: Hamiltonian reduction and a mirabolic generalization

 We are interested in weakly $\bC^\times$-equivariant modules for the squares of the dilation actions on $\mfg^*$ and $\mfh^*$.
-Precisely, in the former case we consider weakly $\bC^\times$-equivariant, strongly $G$-equivariant right $\caD$-modules on $\mfg^*$, and in the latter case we consider graded right $\caD(\mfh^*)^W$-modules (or equivalently, $\cO(\bC^\times)$-comodules in the category of right $\caD(\mfh^*)^W$-modules).
+Precisely, in the former case we consider weakly $\bC^\times$-equivariant, strongly $G$-equivariant right $\caD$-modules on $\mfg^*$, and in the latter case we consider graded right $\caD(\mfh^*)^W$-modules.
 For brevity we will call these weakly equivariant modules on $\mfg^*$ or $\mfh^*$.
 Let $\Eu_{\mfg^*}$ and $\Eu_{\mfh^*}$ denote the Euler vector fields on $\mfg^*$ and $\mfh^*$, so that the square of the dilation action in question is generated by twice the Euler vector field.